nazpot01/test-greensill-codimd/README.md

 # Introduction

 This project allows an automated deployment of terraform from modules, ECR, EKS, KMS, SUBNET, VPC, among others.
-The project must be executed from a machine that is within the same network that will apply the changes, otherwise it may be necessary to modify the ** provider.tf ** file of each module and the main module, since file ** provider. tf ** is configured for a role with permissions to the modules to be created.
+The project must be executed from a machine that is within the same network that will apply the changes, otherwise it may be necessary to modify the **provider.tf** file of each module and the main module, since file **provider.tf** is configured for a role with permissions to the modules to be created.

 ### Prerequisites 📋